Opening a Window - Demo 01

 Questions

-• In the following ASCII-art diagram of the framebuffer, where ‘b’ represents black, ‘R’ represents red, and “G” represents green, what is width and height of the framebuffer?
+• In the following ASCII-art diagram of the frame-buffer, where ‘b’ represents black, ‘Y’ represents yellow, and “G” represents green, what is width and height of the frame-buffer?

 bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb